PhD, Biomedical Engineering – Georgia Institute of Technology and Emory University – In progress

 MS, Biomedical Engineering – Georgia Institute of Technology and Emory University – May 2020

 BS, Biomedical Engineering – University of Texas at Austin – May 2016

 Katie Young, originally from Austin, Texas, joined The Sulchek Lab in August 2016 as a graduate research assistant.
 She spent three years working with Dr. Amy Brock at the University of Texas on a project revolving around male breast cancer tumors and the protein that causes the cancer to be more metastatic than female breast cancer.
-Katie so thoroughly enjoyed her time in the lab that she would like to turn cancer research into a lifelong career, with hopes of one day becoming a biomedical engineering professor.
-When she isn’t busy with her research or school work, Katie volunteers with the Christian organization Young Life, hanging out and mentoring 6th grade grade girls at a local middle school.
+Katie has so thoroughly enjoyed her time in the lab that she would like to turn cancer research into a lifelong career, with hopes of one day becoming a biomedical engineering professor.
+When she isn’t busy in the lab, Katie volunteers with the Christian organization Young Life, hanging out with and mentoring local middle school and high school students.
 She also loves to travel and is a big puzzle, book and Broadway musical aficionado.

 Honors and Fellowships:

 St. David’s Neal Kocurek Scholar

 Ruth L. Kirschstein Predoctoral Individual National Research Service Award (NIH F31) Recipient